VW Settlement - Nevada Mitigation Fund

 January Public Outreach Events

-The NDEP is planning two public outreach events in January 2018, one in Washoe County and the other in Clark County.
-The NDEP will be presenting Nevada's Beneficiary Mitigation Plan as well as taking public comment at these events.
+The NDEP held two information sessions in January 2018, one in Washoe County and the other in Clark County.
+The NDEP presented Nevada's Beneficiary Mitigation Plan and took public comment at these events.
 The NDEP is accepting public comments related to this Beneficiary Mitigation Plan until February 28, 2018.
-The time and location information for the two events are:
+The time and location information for the two events were:

 Where: University of Nevada, Reno - Joe Crowley Student Union Room 402